 This website was developed by a Spanish interpreter with the vision of creating a centralized source of information for interpreters.
-It all began long ago.
+It all began ten years ago.

 In 2009 Jennifer Figueira organized The Interpreter's Café, a monthly meeting at a local coffee shop in Wilmington, Delaware.
 The purpose was to connect with interpreters in the community, share local vocabulary, propose a unified spoken English-Spanish glossary to be used in the Delaware courts, and provide a safe and familiar place for court interpreters to share the everyday joys and anxieties of the profession.
 The passionate individuals that attended the Café made the meetings very productive.
 After the meetings Jennifer would create and email newsletters containing a recapitulation of the topics discussed at the meetings.
 As time went by the newsletters began to also include useful links, calendars of events, and short articles Jennifer wrote herself.

 Today, The Interpreter's Caféis "the place to go" for interpreting information.
 It has proven to be a valuable resource for new and experienced interpreters as well as bilingual specialists, advocates, and court staff.
 The Interpreter's Café also provides information on vicarious trauma, healthy lifestyle, interpreter code of conduct, upcoming workshops, and more.

 Although less often as in 2009, "The Interpreter's Café" meetings, which gave the site its name, still take place and always bring about new material, so check this website regularly.

 Please enjoy.
 Glossaries and recent articles can be found in the Newsletters.
 Make sure to also visit the Links and Videos pages.
 Thank you!